hlaff147/hlaff147/README.md

 📊 Data and AI enthusiast with a love for fusing data with intelligence and creating plans that harness the full potential of the data to make the future ever-smarter.

-⚙️ Stack: Python, SQL, Git, Scikit-learn, Pandas, Matplotlib, Seaborn, Plotly, Numpy, Angular, HTML, CSS and AWS.
+⚙️ Stack: Python, Django, Java, Spring, SQL, Git, Scikit-learn, Pandas, Matplotlib, Seaborn, Plotly, Numpy, Angular, HTML, CSS and AWS.

 ⚙️ &nbsp;GitHub Analytics
 <div>